Planning for Production

 It is recommended to set to debug only for the duration of troubleshooting as it adds heavier resource overheads.
 In high performance use cases for Tyk Gateway, consider setting a log level lower than info to improve overall throughput.

-Use the optimisation settings
+Use the optimization settings

 The below settings will ensure connections are effectively re-used, removes a transaction from the middleware run that enforces org-level rules, enables the new rate limiter (by disabling sentinel rate limiter) and sets Tyk up to use an in-memory cache for session-state data to save a round-trip to Redis for some other transactions.